-Anisha Ganguly, M.D., M.P.H., is an Assistant Instructor of Internal Medicine at UT Southwestern Medical Center and a member of its Division of General Internal Medicine.
+Anisha Ganguly, M.D., M.P.H., is an Assistant Instructor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of General Internal Medicine.
 She is the inaugural Health Equity Fellow in the Center for Innovation and Value at Parkland Memorial Hospital, a training program structured as a partnership between Parkland and UT Southwestern.
-Her clinical interests include primary care of the underserved, complex management of chronic disease, and addiction medicine.
+Her clinical interests include primary care of the underserved, complex management of chronic disease and addiction medicine.

 Dr. Ganguly is a member of multiple professional societies, including the Society of General Internal Medicine and the American College of Physicians.

-During her free time, she enjoys gourmet cooking, hiking, practicing yoga, working crossword puzzles, and traveling.
+During her free time, Dr. Ganguly enjoys gourmet cooking, hiking, practicing yoga, working on crossword puzzles, and traveling.